zetifinance/main-website-2023-fork/content/pages/our-tech.md

       - heading: Who does Zeti use for payment processing?
         rich_editor: Zeti Hub primarly uses Stripe for payment processing, with additional integrations built to providers like GoCardless.
-      - heading: How does Zeti track it's vehicles?
+      - heading: How does Zeti track vehicles?
         rich_editor: When vehicles are deployed as part of a contract that Zeti is managing, either a hardware-based or software-only telematics solution is implemented in order to understand utilisation, location and asset status.
 This provides both lenders and fleet operators with a number of advantages including utilisation-based financing, financial and sustainability reporting, residual value and battery health monitoring, but to name a few.
       - heading: Does the platform use AI?